ShafinSajjad666/Captcha-Transcription/README.md

 This approach ensures an efficient and scalable way to convert audio CAPTCHAs into text.
 Modify parameters like `sample_size` or model type as needed for full-scale processing.

+### Final output:
+The captcha_transcriptions.txt file contains the final output of the transcribed texts from the audio.